 Navy bean is a small bush-type bean plant.
 It flourishes in well-draining, sandy soil with adequate moisture.
-Among the other white bean cultivars like Great Northern and white kidney beans, navy is a short duration crop and takes 70-90 days from seedling to harvest.
+Among the other white bean cultivars like Great Northern and white kidney beans, the navy also is a short-duration crop and takes 70-90 days from seedling to harvest.

 Each cylindrical bean pod holds about 4-7 seeds.
-Navys are small, plump, cowpea-size, oval, slightly flattened beans, encapsulated within a thin white skin.
-Boiled navy has fine, buttery texture and a pleasant sweet beany taste.
+Navy's are small, plump, cowpea-size, oval, slightly flattened beans, encapsulated within a thin white skin.
+Boiled navy has a fine, buttery texture and a pleasant sweet beany taste.

 100 grams of navy beans carry 354 calories, and 22.33 g or 40% of recommended daily allowance of protein.